-Subject: Recreational and Medical Marijuana Cultivation Interim Urgency Ordinance development provisions for recreational and medical marijuana cultivation
+Subject: Recreational and Medical Marijuana Cultivation Interim Urgency

-Extension
+Ordinance Extension

-Recommendation: Adopt an extension of time of the Interim Urgency Ordinance enacting cost of registration would be nominal and the cost of enforcement would be dependent on the level of enforcement required
+Recommendation: A. Conduct a public hearing, and after consideration marijuana cultivation cost of registration would be nominal and the cost of enforcement would be dependent on the level of enforcement required.